15 Interesting Facts About Greece You May Not Know

 13. You’ll find a bakery in practically every corner in Greece

 Bakeries in Greece bake fresh Greek sweets and savory items that you could grab on the go.
 For breakfast consider munching on a koulouri, a large bagel like bread that can be eaten on its own or with cream cheese.
-You can show off your koulouri and capture it with an instant camera during our "Athens Instant Photo" tour.
+You can show off your koulouri and capture it with your mobile or an instant camera during our "Athens Instagram Photo" tour.
 You’ll also want to test out some typical Greek snacks and pastries like the different varieties of pita (try the famous cheese, spinach, or chicken ones).
 Also check out the bougatsa, made with the most creamy custard wrapped in golden brown crispy phyllo and the famous loukoumades (deep-fried dough, traditionally topped with honey and nuts).

 14. Athens has 90 stunning open air cinemas for the summer